namelesspal18/makinteractlab.github.io/_pages/join.md

 ---
 title: Join us
-description: How to join the lab
+description: How to join the MAKinteract lab
 ---

 ## For prospective Ph.D. students